Anyline/anyline-ocr-react-native-module/README.md

 # Anyline React-Native Plugin

-[Anyline](https://www.anyline.io)is mobile OCR SDK, which can be configured by yourself to scan all kinds of numbers, characters, text and codes.
+[Anyline](https://www.anyline.io) is mobile OCR SDK, which can be configured by yourself to scan all kinds of numbers, characters, text and codes.

 The plugin lets you connect to the SDK with React-Native.

 ## Example ##

-Go to the Example project in the[`example folder`](https://github.com/Anyline/anyline-ocr-react-native-module/tree/master/example/Anyline).
+Go to the Example project in the [example folder](https://github.com/Anyline/anyline-ocr-react-native-module/tree/master/example/Anyline).

 Check out the examples ResultView.js and config.json to see the implementation.

 ## Quick Start Guide

 ### 1. Get a License
-Go to [our pricing page](https://www.anyline.io/pricing/)and get your license (currently we only support enterprise licenses for react-native, commercial is comming soon).
+Go to [our pricing page](https://www.anyline.io/pricing/) and get your license (currently we only support enterprise licenses for react-native, commercial is comming soon).

 ### 2. Get the Anyline react-native plugin

 Download or Clone the Repo to your node_modules (Npm coming soon).

-To link the project install[rnpm](https://github.com/rnpm/rnpm)and run
+To link the project install [rnpm](https://github.com/rnpm/rnpm) and run
  ```
      rnpm link
  ```